The Bankrate promise

 How much is a speeding ticket in New York?

-You may be wondering: “How much does your insurance go up after a speeding ticket?”
-The answer depends.
+Several factors determine how a speeding ticket impacts your insurance premium.
 The two most significant factors for rates after getting a speeding ticket are your driving history and the severity of your speeding ticket.
 A speeding ticket of 10 mph or over is not going to affect your premium as much as 30 mph over.

 - Up to 10 mph over the speed limit: $45-$150 in fines with possible jail time of up to 15 days